Bloat in dogs, also called Canine Gastric Dilatation-Volvulus. It is second only to cancer as a killer of dogs.

 The most obvious symptom of bloat is the distention of the stomach around the rib area.

-However, depending on the breed, this is not always easy to notice.
+However, this is not always easy to notice depending on the breed.

-According to Canis Major, an online magazine for dog owners, dogs with bloat also tend to vomit, but little comes up.
+According to Canis Major, an online magazine for dog owners, dogs suffering from bloat also tend to vomit, but little comes up.

-Dogs with bloat tend to act as though they are in pain and may have a hunched-up appearance.
+Dogs with stomach bloat tend to act like they are in pain and may have a hunched-up appearance.

-The gums in these dogs also typically become very pale due to the decrease in normal circulation.
+The gums in these dogs also typically become very pale due to decreased normal circulation.

 Treatment for Dogs with Bloat

-If the stomach cannot be decompressed this way, surgery is usually the next option.
+If the stomach cannot be decompressed this way, emergency surgery is usually the next option.

 Dogs with bloat have frequently gone into shock because of the lack of normal blood flow to the heart.